 - See how much are you going to earn weekly, monthly or annually.

-History of wages and salaries.
+History of wages and salaries

-We don't know when the first salary has been paid but some estimate it could have been between 10,000 and 6000 BCE.
+We don't know when the first salary has been paid but some estimate it could have been between 10,000 and 6,000 BC.
 Some connect the word "salary" with the Roman Empire and salt - Roman soldiers were presumed to have been paid in salt - a compensation called "salarium".
-Irrespectively of the exact story, Roman Empire established a form of work-for-hire, which also existed in medieval Europe, although it was rather rare.
+Regardless of the exact story, Roman Empire established a form of work-for-hire, which also existed in medieval Europe, although it was rather rare.
 Salaried work became more widespread during the Second Industrial Revolution (1870-1930).
 Its expansion is connected with the rise of modern business corporations and difficulties in measuring office work output in terms of hours or pieces.
-20th century saw another rise in salaried employment due to the development of service economy where the share of industrial jobs declined.
+The 20th century saw another rise in salaried employment due to the development of the service economy where the share of industrial jobs declined.